pivlab/pivlab.org/index.md

 {%
   include feature.html
   image="images/ml_and_disease.png"
-  image_title="”A realistic painting of machine learning disentangling the molecular mechanisms of disease” by Milton × DALL·E" link="research" title="Our Research" text=text
+  image_title="'A realistic painting of machine learning disentangling the molecular mechanisms of disease' by Milton × DALL·E" link="research" title="Our Research" text=text